Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 A deposit is due 30 days after a party receives an invoice through the case management system.
 A late fee of 1.5% per month applies to deposits that are not paid on time.

-AHLA deducts $250 from unused funds in excess of $1000 returned to a party to compensate for the administrative costs associated with closing out a case.
+AHLA deducts up to $250 from unused funds in excess of $1000 returned to a party to compensate for the administrative costs associated with closing out a case.

 Inactive Case Fee